Join the Santa Fe Watershed Association for a 5-mile round trip hike into the Municipal Watershed!

 October 25

-**Hikes have limited availability and each participant must pre-register.
-Registration for July’s hike will open May 5 on this webpage.**
+**Hikes have limited availability and each participant must pre-register.**

 Thank you to the City of Santa Fe for its support of this program.